lisb020/sql-challenge/README.md

 # sql-challenge
 The folder "EmployeeSQL" contains the table schemata in "table_schemata.sql" file and the queries in the "Data_Analysis.sql" file.
 The ERD image is the "ERD.png" file.
+The bonus is completed in the "Python_Analysis.ipynb" jupyter notebook.